Estimated reading time: 12 minutes

 But a felony “crime of violence” conviction triggers loss of gun rights forever, by default.

-Yet the exception to this exception is the right to petition the court for restoration; or seek a Pardon.
+Yet the exceptions to this exception are the right to petition the court for restoration; or to seek a Pardon.
 Therefore, to know how to get gun rights back, we need to know:

-1. Does the person have a felony conviction?
+- Does the person have a “felony conviction?”
 Is the sentence over (has probation ended)?

-So the statutorily-defined “crimes of violence” are a legal technicality, and fail to match common meaning.
+So the statutorily-defined “crimes of violence” are a technicality or legal fiction, and fail to match common meaning.

 Subd.
 1b.
 Violation and penalty. (a) Any person who has been convicted of a crime of violence, as defined in section 624.712, subdivision 5, and who … possesses … a firearm or ammunition, commits a felony and may be sentenced to imprisonment for not more than 15 years or to payment of a fine of not more than $30,000, or both. …